 And finished product!

-A beautiful flower made of hearts…perfect for daddy, mommy, grandma, or anyone you know that needs a homemade Valentine in their life!
+A beautiful flower made of hearts!
+It’s perfect for daddy, mommy, grandma, or anyone you know that needs a homemade Valentine in their life!
 We really enjoyed doing this craft this weekend and hope this is an easy fun one for you to work with on supplies already in your home.

-Do not forget to keep up with my Valentines Day craft page all month long as I will be adding many more kid friendly activities!
+Don’t forget to keep up with my Valentine’s Day craft page all month long as I will be adding many more kid-friendly activities!